Run for HELP, HEALTH and FUN

 - FUN by enjoying time together as a team and discovering the UAE on foot

-We will start on 18th of November 2017 in Abu Dhabi and cross Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah, Fujairah to end in Hatta at JA Hatta Fort resort on the 24th of November with a Social Run as Finish Celebration and celebration of the 46th National Day of the UAE.
+We will start on 18th of November 2017 in Abu Dhabi and cross Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah, Fujairah to end in Hatta at JA Hatta Fort Hotel on the 24th of November with a Social Run as Finish Celebration and celebration of the 46th National Day of the UAE.

-On the last evening, the 24.11.2016, all the runners will celebrate the finish of the 7ER/AJF Event with an final event in Hatta at JA Hatta Fort Resort.
+On the last evening, the 24.11.2017, all the runners will celebrate the finish of the 7ER/AJF Event with an final event in Hatta at JA Hatta Fort Hotel.
 This final celebration of the 7ER/AJF Event will be also a get together for the celebration of the 46th UAE National Day.
 This will give us the opportunity to show our appreciation for the unity of the UAE and its residents - and raise further funds.

 Developement of the 7 Emirates Run